Self-Study Course Details

 In addition, it will consider the business-related TCJA provisions affecting individual taxpayers, including the pass-through deduction for qualified trades or businesses under IRC §199A.

-- Recognize and apply the applicable individual income and capital gains tax rates under the TCJA
+- Recognize and apply the individual income and capital gains tax rates applicable to the current year

-- Identify the changes in deductions, exclusions, adjustments and tax credits resulting from the TCJA
+- Identify the current year deductions, exclusions, adjustments and tax credits

 - Calculate the alternative minimum tax (AMT) and Kiddie tax

 - Identify the changes affecting Section 529 plans, ABLE accounts, discharge of student loan indebtedness, accounting for net operating losses and the individual responsibility requirement under the Affordable Care Act

 - Calculate the general pass-through deduction available under IRC §199A.

 Paul J. Winn CLU ChFc is a financial writer, editor and trainer in the insurance industry.
 Past positions have included product developer, compensation officer, marketing VP, VP of strategic planning as well as being President of Maryland Financial Corporation.
 Mr. Winn has served on multiple Insurance Industry Boards including Baltimore Chapter of CLU and ChFC and Member/Secretary, Advisory Board to New York State Insurance Department.
 He is well known as a writer and editor of major mutual life insurance company’s agent-training ”university” and has created more than 100 training/continuing education courses.
 He is also a published book author.

 Encoursa is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: NASBAregistry.org.